m0kai/Grimoire/Dark Arts/Active Directory/Post Breach/Tools/Attacks/crackmapexec.md

 -- -
+This is now called #netexec, you can use these exact same commands, just change `crackmapexec` to `netexec`.
 ### Interact w/ db
 crackmapexec hosts a database where it keeps all the credentials and what not that you have gathered on an engagement.
 ```bash